spack/spack/lib/spack/docs/repositories.rst

   -- linux-rhel6-x86_64 / gcc@4.4.7 -------------
   builtin.mpich@3.2  llnl.comp.mpich@3.2

-As you might guess, packages that are identical save for their namespace will still have different hashes:
+Now you know which one is LLNL's special version, and which one is the built-in Spack package.
+As you might guess, packages that are identical except for their namespace will still have different hashes:

 .. code-block:: console